-Our Family Support team gives the families of children with visual impairment emotional and practical support, advice and information.
-We also advise and work with other professionals and organisations.
+Our Family Support team offers practical and emotional support, advice and information to the families of children with a visual impairment, as well as working with other professionals and organisations.

-We can explain complex terms, give independent advice on claiming benefits or make contact with agencies and organisations on the family’s behalf.
-We usually work over the telephone, although we may provide face-to face-support in some cases.
+We can do that by explaining complex terms, giving independent advice on claiming benefits or contacting agencies and organisations on your family’s behalf.
+We usually work over the telephone, but may provide one-to-one support in person in some cases.

 Indications and awareness of vision difficulties

 An information sheet providing tips on what to look for if you believe your baby/toddler may have a vision impairment, and what to do next.Indications and awareness of vision difficulties (pdf 110.23kb)